-Who doesn’t love pancakes?
+Who doesn't love the IHOP Cinn-a-Stack Pancakes?
 These pancakes combine both the pancakes and cinnamon rolls.
 These pancakes have a creamy sweet cinnamon layer between the pancakes.
-Instead of syrup these are topped with a light cream cheese frosting.
+Instead of syrup, these are topped with a light cream cheese frosting.

 IHOP Cinn-a-Stack Pancakes